prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. The claimant may lodge a Reply to the Defence to the Statement for a declaration of non -infringement within one month.

 2. The defendant may lodge a Rejoinder to the Reply within one month of service of the Reply.
-The Rejoinde r shall be limited to the matters raised in the Reply.
+The Rejoinder shall be limited to the matters raised in the Reply.

 ###### Rule 70 - Fee for the action for a declaration of non -infringement